 1. How it Works

-The Child and Dependent Care Tax Credit reimburses you if you paid for child care or care for an adult dependent.
-For tax year 2022, filers may be eligible to claim up to $3,000 of the cost of care services for one qualifying person and $6,000 for care services for two or more qualifying persons.
-You can then be reimbursed for up to 50% of these costs.
+The Child and Dependent Care Tax Credit reimburses up to 50% of costs for caring for a child or adult dependent.
+On your 2023 tax return, you can claim up to $3,000 for the cost of care for one qualifying person and $6,000 for care for two or more qualifying persons.

-- Qualified expenses include money paid out of pocket for the care of a qualifying child or children while you work or look for work.
+• You qualify if you paid for the care of a qualifying child or children while you worked or looked for work.
+This includes costs for a day care center or a babysitter.

 2. Determine your eligibility